 The literature on the mean-variance PO problems usually assumes that the problem parameters are known with certainty ignoring estimation errors.
 However, this framework requires the estimation of both the mean and the covariance matrices of the asset returns.
 These parameters are virtually unknown, and the resulting optimal solution heavily depends on the quality of the estimated parameters, which are based on some assumptions that may or may not hold (Eskorouchi et al., 2022).
-In other words, we live in an uncertain world where there are many uncertain factors that affect asset returns.
-In this case, several approaches have been proposed in the literature to reduce the parameter sensitivity of PO models (see (Goldfarb & Iyengar, 2003) for a comprehensive list of these approaches and relevant research).
-There are different approaches in the literature for handling uncertainty in mathematical program including stochastic programming and robust methodology.
-The stochastic programming methodology uses decision tree and considers all possible scenarios and this makes the approach hard to solve because the resulting program dimension increases exponentially as the size of the problem increases (Masmoudi & Abdelaziz, 2018).
-Recent advances in robust optimization have focused on developing methods to handle uncertainty in optimization problems by explicitly accounting for parameter uncertainty and optimizing worst-case performance over a set of plausible scenarios (Lu et al., 2022).
+In other words, we live in an uncertain world where many uncertain factors affect asset returns.
+In this case, several approaches have been proposed in the literature to reduce the parameter sensitivity of PO models (see (Goldfarb and Iyengar, 2003) for a comprehensive list of these approaches and relevant research).
+Different approaches in the literature for handling uncertainty in mathematical programs include stochastic programming and robust methodology.
+The stochastic programming methodology uses a decision tree and considers all possible scenarios.
+This makes the approach hard to solve because the resulting program dimension increases exponentially as the problem size increases (Masmoudi and Abdelaziz, 2018).
+Recent advances in robust Optimization have focused on developing methods to handle uncertainty in optimization problems by explicitly accounting for parameter uncertainty and optimizing worst-case performance over a set of plausible scenarios (Lu et al., 2022).

-Robust optimization has become an increasingly popular area of research over the past two decades, especially for problems where there is significant uncertainty in the input parameters (Dauod et al., 2019).
-One of the first approaches to robust optimization was presented by Soyster (Soyster, 1973), but his method was criticized for being overly pessimistic and conservative.
-In response, Ben-Tal & Nemirovski (1999) developed a new robust method that was more optimistic and allowed for a wider range of possible outcomes.
-Their method uses an interior point-based algorithm to find the robust solution on a counterpart of the initial model, and includes a parameter Ω that controls the probability of deviation from the nominal constraints.
-While the implementation of Ben-Tal and Nemirovski's method changes an ordinary linear programming problem into a convex nonlinear problem, it has been shown to be effective in many PO problems, where the final optimal solution remains feasible even in the face of uncertainty in different input parameters.
-Bertsimas & Sim (2003) developed a robust optimization approach aiming to preserve as much of the original problem structure as possible.
-Their method involves reformulating the robust optimization problem as a secondorder cone program, which can be solved efficiently using standard optimization software.
+Robust Optimization has become an increasingly popular area of research over the past two decades, especially for problems with significant uncertainty in the input parameters (Dauod et al., 2019).
+One of the first approaches to robust Optimization was presented by Soyster (Soyster, 1973), but his method was criticized for being overly pessimistic and conservative.
+In response, Ben-Tal and Nemirovski (1999) developed a new robust method that was more optimistic and allowed for a wider range of possible outcomes.
+Their method uses an interior point-based algorithm to find the robust solution on a counterpart of the initial model.
+It includes a parameter Ω that controls the probability of deviation from the nominal constraints.
+While the implementation of Ben-Tal and Nemirovski's method changes an ordinary linear programming problem into a convex nonlinear problem, it has been shown to be effective in many PO problems, where the final optimal solution remains feasible despite uncertainty in different input parameters.
+Bertsimas and Sim (2003) developed a robust optimization approach aiming to preserve as much of the original problem structure as possible.
+Their method involves reformulating the robust optimization problem as a second-order cone program, which can be solved efficiently using standard optimization software.
 This approach has the advantage of maintaining the same problem structure as the original problem, which can be important for some applications.
-Additionally, their method may not provide solutions that are as optimistic as other robust optimization methods, but it has the advantage of being more accessible to practitioners who are accustomed to using regular optimization techniques.
-Bertsimas and Sim's approach has been shown to be effective in a wide range of applications, including PO, supply chain management, and transportation planning.
-Robust portfolio optimization (RPO) aims to combat the sensitivity of optimal portfolios to errors in input estimates by imposing the model's constraints over a set of plausible parameter values, rather than a single most likely value (Sadjadi et al., 2012).
-The new robust optimization problem is then solved assuming the worst-case behavior within the plausible set of the parameter values (Lutgens & Sturm, 2003).
-Given the rising interest in RPO, several reviews have identified key findings and trends in the field, including the development of new methods and their application to real-world problems, indicated in Table 1.
+Additionally, their method may not provide solutions that are as optimistic as other robust optimization methods.
+Still, it has the advantage of being more accessible to practitioners accustomed to regular optimization techniques.
+Bertsimas and Sim's approach is effective in a wide range of applications, including PO, supply chain management, and transportation planning.

+Robust portfolio optimization (RPO) aims to combat the sensitivity of optimal portfolios to errors in input estimates by imposing the model's constraints over a set of plausible parameter values rather than a single most likely value (Sadjadi et al., 2012).
+The new robust optimization problem is then solved, assuming the worst-case behavior within the plausible set of the parameter values (Lutgens and Sturm, 2003).
+Given the rising interest in RPO, several reviews have identified key findings and trends in the field, including developing new methods and their application to real-world problems, as indicated in Table 1.